PrefectHQ/prefect/docs/orchestration/concepts/kv_store.md

 # KV Store <Badge text="Cloud"/>

-Key Value Store is a managed metadata database within Prefect Cloud.
+Key Value Store is a managed metadata database for Prefect Cloud.

-**Keys** are strings. **Values** are json blobs.
+**Keys** are strings. **Values** are JSON blobs.

 The number of key value pairs allowed is limited by license, starting with 50 pairs on the Free tier.
 Values are limited to 1 MB in size.

-Key value pairs can be configured via the Prefect CLI, Python client, API, and UI.
+Key value pairs can be configured via the Prefect CLI, Python library, API, and UI.

 ## UI

 You can view, update, and delete key value pairs on the [KV Store page](https://cloud.prefect.io/team/kv) of the UI.

-## Setting Key Value Pairs
+## Setting key value pairs

 Setting a key value pair will overwrite the existing value if the key exists.